WICG/document-picture-in-picture/README.md

 existing `window.open()` API, with some differences:

 - The PiP window will float on top of other windows.
 - The PiP window will never outlive the opening window.
+This means any navigations that change the opener to a new document (even same-origin navigations) will cause the PiP window to close, similar to the existing `HTMLVideoElement.requestPictureInPicture()` API.
 - The website cannot set the position of the PiP window.
 - The PiP window cannot be navigated (any `window.history` or `window.location` calls that change to a new document will close the PiP window).
 - The PiP window cannot open more windows.
+- The website can have only one PiP window open at a time, and the user agent may also restrict how many PiP windows can be open globally, similar to `HTMLVideoElement.requestPictureInPicture()` API.

 ### Goals